GovTechSG/api-standards-governance/README.md

-# APEX Cloud Unified Documentation Repository
+# API Standards & Governance

-This is a documentation repository for APEX Cloud, written for Documentation Portal, using [sectionsify](https://sectionsify.js.org/#/).
-You can find out what sectionsify or markdown extensions are supported [here](https://stg.docs.developer.gov.sg/sections/public/238425294/doc-portal-publisher-guide/#/).
+This is a documentation repository for API Standards & Governance, written for Documentation Portal, using [docsify](https://docsify.js.org/#/).
+You can find out what docsify or markdown extensions are supported [here](https://stg.docs.developer.gov.sg/sections/public/238425294/doc-portal-publisher-guide/#/).

 > The repository is currently in active development and contents will change rapidly.